Wednesday, May 18, 2022

 11:00AM PST/2:00PM EST/7:00PM GMT

 In the post-2020 workplace, wellbeing has become a central issue to companies looking to attract, retain, and grow top talent.
-Beyond just meeting physical wellness needs, social wellbeing requires strong connections to teams, leaders, and organizations to lower stress, reduce burnout, and increase employee engagement.
-What can organizations and leaders do to cultivate the strong connections needed to promote social wellbeing in the workplace?
+Beyond just meeting physical wellness needs, social wellbeing requires strong connections to teams, leaders, and organisations to lower stress, reduce burnout, and increase employee engagement.
+What can organisations and leaders do to cultivate the strong connections needed to promote social wellbeing in the workplace?

 Join Dr. Cristen Dalessandro and Daniel Patterson, of the O.C.
 Tanner Institute, as they share their insights on how leaders can create and sustain meaningful social wellbeing in the workplace.
 Discover:

 Dr. Cristen Dalessandro Senior Researcher, O.C.
 Tanner Institute